Rangers F.C. policy of not signing Catholics: Media attention (1960s-1980s)

+The policy extended to non-Catholic players and others who married Catholics.
+In 1973 David Hope, a Rangers director, was denied the chairmanship because he had married a Catholic 43 years earlier.
+In 1980 Graham Fyfe said that he had to leave Rangers because he had married a Catholic woman.
+Former Rangers player and Manchester United manager Alex Ferguson wrote that although Rangers' management knew of his decision to marry a Catholic, he experienced "poisonous hostility" from the club's PR officer Willie Allison.

 Despite the policy, some Catholic players did play for Rangers during this time.
 South African Don Kitchenbrand kept his Catholicism secret and Laurie Blyth left the club after his Catholic faith was discovered.
-Some former Rangers players also stated that the policy extended to non-Catholic players who married Catholics.
-In 1980, for example, Graham Fyfe said that he had to leave Rangers because he had married a Catholic woman.
-Former Rangers player and Manchester United manager Alex Ferguson wrote that although Rangers' management knew of his decision to marry a Catholic, he experienced "poisonous hostility" from the club's PR officer Willie Allison.
+Promising youth player John Spencer did join the club in 1982 and quietly progressed through the ranks, while having to deal with hostility from fans of both Rangers and Celtic as a result.

+Northern Irish club Linfield, which shares a similar culture to Rangers, had a policy of only employing Protestants until the mid-1990s.
 By contrast, Celtic never had a similar policy banning players of any religion.
-Celtic manager Jock Stein, himself Celtic's first Protestant manager, once stated that if he was offered a Catholic player and a Protestant player, he would sign the Protestant.
+Jock Stein, Celtic's first Protestant manager, once stated that if he was offered a Catholic player and a Protestant player, he would sign the Protestant.
 When asked why he said: "Because I know Rangers would never sign the Catholic".

-In 1976, a friendly at Aston Villa was abandoned because of hooliganism by Rangers fans.
-This included fans attacking a pub that had been bombed by the IRA two years prior, which drew particular criticism from the Orange Order.
-The Orange Order stated "Let us be perfectly blunt.
-The same examples of low animal life who force their support on Glasgow Rangers are one and the same with the foul-mouthed drunks who cause us great embarrassment every July when they turn up to 'support' our annual rallies".
-In response, the Rangers manager Willie Waddell declared an intent to change the media perception of Rangers being a sectarian club.
-While he denied the existence of the signing policy, he stated that "no religious barriers will be put up at this club regarding signing of players" and pledged to remove supporters from Ibrox Park who did not accept it.
-Despite this assertion, no senior Catholic players were signed by Rangers following it; promising youth player John Spencer did join the club in 1982 and quietly progressed through the ranks, while having to deal with hostility from both sides of the Glasgow religious divide as a result.